AfterAStorm/MechControl/README.md

 ## Usage

 Need help setting up?
-Goto the [wiki](https://github.com/AfterAStorm/MechControl/wiki)
+Goto the [wiki](https://github.com/AfterAStorm/MechControl/wiki) for more information!

+## Credits

+Me, AfterAStorm, would not be creating this masterpiece if it weren't for the great people over at the [Mech Engineers discord](https://discord.gg/xYA3NPAhqf).

+If you want to meet more like-minded mech builders, it's worth a visit!

 ## Contributions